ZYSF/gen1cpu/README.md

 * [ZAsm](https://github.com/ZYSF/ZAsm/) a simple but flexible assembler which supports the new instruction set.
 * [ZLink](https://github.com/ZYSF/ZLink/) a linker which can produce flat binaries from the assembled code.
+* A C compiler is also in development.

 ## TODO